-Click to call can and does find its use in different types of supporter outreach campaigns.
+The click to call button can and does find its use in different types of supporter outreach campaigns.
 Agents simply have to log onto the campaign website or interface, and hit the call button to move through a contact list.
 Advocacy groups use this strategy to reach out to a large supporter base.

 Cases in point:

-- For GOTV outreach, agents can use click to call to phone people and ask them to vote
+- For GOTV outreach, agents can use the click to call button to phone people and ask them to vote

 - For volunteer recruitment or outreach